Buy or Sell Community Health Systems Inc. (CYH) Stock Now | Don't Try to Be a Top Gun

 CYH’s Market Performance

-CYH stocks went up by 1.12% for the week, with a monthly drop of -8.19% and a quarterly performance of -23.27%, while its annual performance rate touched 142.68%.
-The volatility ratio for the week stands at 4.92% while the volatility levels for the past 30 days are set at 4.59% for Community Health Systems Inc..
-The simple moving average for the period of the last 20 days is 2.10% for CYH stocks with a simple moving average of -1.51% for the last 200 days.
+CYH stocks went down by -12.56% for the week, with a monthly drop of -9.90% and a quarterly performance of -33.81%, while its annual performance rate touched 129.53%.
+The volatility ratio for the week stands at 5.17% while the volatility levels for the past 30 days are set at 4.67% for Community Health Systems Inc..
+The simple moving average for the period of the last 20 days is -6.94% for CYH stocks with a simple moving average of -11.28% for the last 200 days.

 Analysts’ Opinion of CYH